snakers4/cft-contest-2018/src/article.md

 ### **Model flavours**

 At some point in time I noticed that there are essentially 2 bottle-necks in our best model:
 - The flow between encoder and decoder is bottle-necked by the fact that encoder is bidirectional, and decoder is not.
-So simply speaking I solved this by making my decoder [2 times fatter](https://github.com/snakers4/cft-contest-2018/blob/master/src/pytorch/encoder_decoder.py#L22) (and it helped my model to converge);
+So simply speaking I solved this by making my decoder [2 times bigger](https://github.com/snakers4/cft-contest-2018/blob/master/src/pytorch/encoder_decoder.py#L22) (and it helped my model to converge);
-- I also experimented with adding [country embeddings](https://github.com/snakers4/cft-contest-2018/blob/master/src/pytorch/encoder_decoder.py#L64) and adding a [skip connection](https://github.com/snakers4/cft-contest-2018/blob/master/src/pytorch/encoder_decoder.py#L36) and one more attention layer in essense similar to copy attention from abstraction models - both these ideas did not work for me;
+- I also experimented with adding [country embeddings](https://github.com/snakers4/cft-contest-2018/blob/master/src/pytorch/encoder_decoder.py#L64) and adding a [skip connection](https://github.com/snakers4/cft-contest-2018/blob/master/src/pytorch/encoder_decoder.py#L36) and one more attention layer in essense similar to copy attention from abstraction models - these ideas did not work for me;
-- I also played with essentially [dropping](https://github.com/snakers4/cft-contest-2018/blob/master/src/pytorch/encoder_decoder.py#L53) embeddings at all (char level model), with poor results;
+- I also played with essentially [dropping](https://github.com/snakers4/cft-contest-2018/blob/master/src/pytorch/encoder_decoder.py#L53) embeddings at all (char level model), with poor results; On the other hand, Keras models worked reasonably better at char level than using embeddings.

 Notably, best models were quite heavy, heavy decoder also adding quite a lot of time to epoch.

 ### **Loss weighting is crucial!**

-I did not run ablation tests for this (I had a lot of experience failing in object detection with 2-3 losses, though) - but I assumed that since loss is essentially applied `n_token` times for language modelling target and then normalized by the number or tokens, to achieve best results the classification loss shoulkd be similarly [sized](https://github.com/snakers4/cft-contest-2018/blob/master/src/pytorch/encoder_decoder_utils.py#L89).
+I did not run ablation tests for this (I had a lot of experience failing in object detection with 2-3 losses, though) - but I assumed that since loss is essentially applied `n_token` times for language modelling target and then normalized by the number or tokens, to achieve best results the classification loss should be similary [sized](https://github.com/snakers4/cft-contest-2018/blob/master/src/pytorch/encoder_decoder_utils.py#L89).
 I achieved this simply by using the most convenient loss layer in PyTorch (yeah, I forgot to divide this loss by batch-size, but this turned out to be not so cricial, I guess).

 ### **KLD loss?**

-A neat from annotated transformer idea I did not explore - replace the classification loss with KLD-like loss (usually used in variational auto-encoders) to add more variance to predictions.
+A neat idea from annotated transformer that I did not explore - replace the classification loss with KLD-like loss (usually used in variational auto-encoders) to add more variance to predictions.
 But I guess it is not important for a small vocabulary.

 ## **Kind words about organization and comparison to Kaggle**

 If you do Kaggle / monitor the ML scene, then you may be aware that Kaggle is all of these things:
 - Essentially now it is a joke for serious people;
 - Plagued by bozo explosion;
-- Each recent major competition features a severe idiotic leak and or organization flaw - obviously no one cares there anymore;
+- Each recent major competition features a severe idiotic leak and/or organization flaw - obviously no one cares there anymore;
-- In 2018 it essentially is great for getting **free experience / free datasets / free code** - but all the medals and achievements are largely overrated (kernels are mostly farmed by attention whores, but sometimes there are super stellar pipelines there);
+- In 2018 it is essentially great to get **free experience / free datasets / free code** - but all the medals and achievements are largely overrated (kernels are mostly farmed by guys who wants to get a lot of attention, but sometimes there are super stellar pipelines);

 **Do not believe me - just read these posts** [1](https://www.kaggle.com/c/airbus-ship-detection/discussion/64355) [2](https://www.kaggle.com/c/airbus-ship-detection/discussion/64366) [3](https://www.kaggle.com/c/airbus-ship-detection/discussion/64393);

-Anyway to the point - the organization of this competitions was NOTHING like Kaggle:
+Anyway to the point - the organization of this competition was NOTHING like Kaggle:
 - No leaks and / or opportunities for idiotic LB probing;
 - Good correlation of local validation / private / public LB;
-- Only a few minor erros by hosts (occasinal glitches with platform, no team formation deadline, too late deadline for exernal data, not compute limitations and no dockerization / re-running requirements);
+- Only a few minor erros by hosts (occasional glitches with the platform, no team formation deadline, too late deadline for exernal data, no compute limitations and no dockerization / re-running requirements);
 - Interesting and challenging domain;

 ## **Competition pulse**

-At first Savva dominated the leaderboard (**LB**) with his 88% score for a long time.
+At first Sava dominated the leaderboard (**LB**) with his 88% score for a long time.
 This is the moment when competition caught up.
-My pipelines mostly were failures at this moment.
+My pipelines mostly were failures at that moment.

 ![](https://pics.spark-in.me/upload/3193fa61d2f05a14bbc048c504e6964b.jpg)

-Then I finally manage to make the annotated encoder decoder work and we were trolling the LB again for some time (probably a week or so).
+Then I finally managed to make the annotated encoder decoder work and we were trolling the LB again for some time (probably a week or so).

 ![](https://pics.spark-in.me/upload/75d5f0f8644fb932a423602955b3d8ed.jpg)

 We did not really bother to stack our model and / or show our best results, but at this point it was worrying, because our single best model + heuristics did not really have a lot of breathing room.
-At this point we could achieve ~`92%`, but we waited and tried different models and heuristics.
+At this point we could achieve ~`92%`, but we were waiting and trying different models and heuristics.

 ![](https://pics.spark-in.me/upload/aeb7ee6daecd667de8c6170bad6cfd0e.jpg)

-This was pre-final result sometime during the last day.
-Notice `thousandvoices` is at the top.
+This was pre-final results sometime during the last day.
+Notice `thousandvoices` was at the top.
 We had to ensemble our models quite a bit here.
 Also I found a bug in my augmentation pipeline 1 day before the competition end, and our single best model started learning quite quickly and achieved ~`92.5%` w/o heuristics and ~`93%` with a plain heuristic.

 But this did not transfer well to our ensemble.
 1% gain in the best model translated into `0.2-0.3%` for reasons explained above.

 ![](https://pics.spark-in.me/upload/d629b2eae0b0886b3217f02b13d68ebd.jpg)

-It was quite a heated battle during the last minutes (I wonder why people do not sleep at 11:59 PM on Sunday???)
+It was quite a hot battle during the last minutes (I wonder why people do not sleep at 11:59 PM on Sunday???)

 ![](https://pics.spark-in.me/upload/92f69dbdbc696dbc9d74b719dd7a4f42.jpg)

 And this is the final private leaderboard.
 Notice that we kept our ground and `thousandvoices` likely:
 - Either somehow over-fitted (or maybe he used some leaks, who knows);
-- Or just forgot to choose his final submission, who knows;
+- Or just forgot to choose his best final submissions, who knows;

-But it is victors, who write history.
+But history is written by the victors.

 ![](https://pics.spark-in.me/upload/f90665508581c16155d3cffb65a6fb95.jpg)